-- 3. Click the PTZ control buttons to find the left/right/up/down limit stops; you can also call the defined presets and set them as the limits of the mini PTZ camera. - 4.
-Click Set to save the limits or click Clear to clear the limits.
+- 3. Click the PTZ control buttons to find the left/right/up/down limit stops; you can also call the defined presets and set them as the limits of the camera. - 4.
+Click Set to save the limits or click Clear to clear the limits. - 5.
+Click to save the settings.